ryanpon/node-multiprocessing/README.md

 Via npm:

     npm install multiprocessing

 ## API Reference

-## API

 ### new Pool(int numWorkers) -> Pool

 Create a new Pool with specified number of worker child processes.

 Recommended setting is the number of logical CPUs that your machine has.